 If the sub-contractor is a subsidiary of Gower College Swansea, service charges will be applied through the College standard annual budgeting process.
 This reflects the subsidiary as being an internal business unit of the College and as such, services such as governance, quality and compliance are charged centrally.

-For the 2020/21 academic year, Gower College Swansea will be sub-contracting to Track Training Ltd.
+For the 2022/23 academic year, Gower College Swansea will not be sub-contracting to any other providers (England only).